 “How likely are you to recommend our business to a friend or work colleague?”

 NPS surveys feature just one question, but they also use follow-up questions (one follow-up question is the general rule).
 Also, NPS scores can vary between -100 and 100, and responses are measured on a scale from 0 to 10.
-Respondents are segmented in the following categories:
+Respondents are segmented into the following categories:

 - Detractors (0-6)